-Support through financial products not available or not offered to a sufficient level in the targeted countries or regions due to missing, underdeveloped or incomplete markets
+Support through financial products not available or not offered to a sufficient level in the targeted countries or regions due to missing, underdeveloped or incomplete markets;

-There are several obstacles perceived by the financial intermediaries with respect to lending activities in these market segments, such as: the fact that green technologies are typically considered more expensive, thus SMEs may be reluctant to invest in them; sustainable financing comes with additional complexities in terms of assessment and requirements, both at the level of financial intermediaries, as well as final recipients; higher perceived risk by market operators.
+There are several obstacles perceived by the financial intermediaries with respect to lending activities in these market segments, such as:

+- (i) Cost-intensity of implementation of green technologies, thus SMEs may be reluctant to invest in them; - (ii) Sustainable financing requirements and practices come with additional complexities in terms of assessment, requirements both at the level of financial intermediaries and final recipients, as well as final recipients; - (iii) Higher perceived risk by market operators.

-In addition, according to the fi-compass study "The potential for investment in energy efficiency through financial instruments in the European Union - Romania in-depth analysis"3, the COVID-19 crisis could have a dual negative impact on energy efficiency investments, by both reducing the demand (e.g. enterprises may decide/be forced to postpone investments) and the financial supply (e.g. financial intermediaries may become more selective in their lending activity), therefore increasing the importance of energy efficiency related supporting schemes.
+In addition, according to the FI-Compass study "The potential for investment in energy efficiency through financial instruments in the European Union - Romania in-depth analysis", the COVID-19 crisis could have a dual negative impact on energy efficiency investments, by both reducing the demand (e.g. households and enterprises may decide/be forced to postpone investments) and the financial supply (e.g. financial intermediaries may become more selective in their lending activity), therefore increasing the importance of energy efficiency related supporting schemes.